|Weight:||Spot Price:||Buy Price:|

 - The document is registered to the owner and it is referenced by client name and Certificate number.

-Can I Have Allocated Gold and Silver Bars and Coins With The Perth Mint Certificate Program?
+Can I Have Unallocated Gold Bars and Coins With The Perth Mint Certificate Program?

 Can I Convert My BullionVault Gold Holdings to Perth Mint Certificates?

 Yes, but you must sell your BullionVault holdings and then transfer your proceeds to your new Perth Mint Certificate Account via GoldCore.
 BullionVault offer an attractive precious metal trading solution in which clients can quickly buy and sell gold and silver online via a web trading platform.
 In our view, the system is fit for trading online especially when taking short-term positions.
 We believe though that for those clients who are seeking long-term storage of unallocated gold The Perth Mint Certificates Program may be a better option.
 GoldCore believe the PMCP is better for the following reasons: